gvwilson/thirdbit/src/fiction/iffy/index.md

 "What th' affin' hell is goin' on?"
 Uncle Jack roared as he emerged from his cabin.
-*He sounds mad,*
+*What had just happened?*
 Iffy thought muzzily.
-What had just happened?
-How could she do that?
+*How could she do that?*

-A drone swooped down and then circled overhead.
+A drone swooped down and circled overhead.
 "Citizens!"
 its tinny voice said.
 "Remain in place!